tastypackets/node-ad-tools/README.md

 ---

 ### resolveBindError(entry)
-This dunction takes in the ldapjs errors and checks if it's due to invalid credentials or if the account is locked out. **This does not check if an account is disabled, so it will still return as invalid credentials**
+This function takes in the ldapjs errors and checks if it's due to invalid credentials or if the account is locked out. **This does not check if an account is disabled, so it will still return as invalid credentials**

 ```javascript
 const message = ActiveDirectory.resolveBindError(res.entry)